thazinthazin/wpa20laravel/readme.md

 And Try And Use.

-// Remark
+// Remark //
+   // 1. mail with mailgun => php artisan queue:work
+   // 2.
 Social Login Method Is Must Be <http://localhost:8000/> ...